 How does tree planting work?

-This service is quite self-explanatory, but requires more than a little work!
-Our specialists select the right species for the location; this will depend on ground conditions, shade and/or sun, and potential exposure to weather.
+Tree planting is quite self-explanatory, but requires more than a little work!
+Our tree planting specialists select the right species for the location; this will depend on ground conditions, shade and/or sun, and potential exposure to weather.
 Once this selection is done, we proceed to manually dig a pit, backfill it with soil, then guard or stake the tree, depending on its size.
-Finally, our specialists mulch around the tree to retain moisture.Talk to an expert
+Finally, our tree planting specialists mulch around the tree to retain moisture.Talk to an expert

 Are there any restrictions around tree planting?

 It’s important to acknowledge that trees cannot be planted just anywhere: there are restrictions as to which areas are right for planting, or which trees have been selected for planning based on SSSI or conservation restrictions in the area.
 These will all come in to play when selecting the right species, and of course the right time of year to be planting trees – the dormant season (late winter to early spring) is the best tree planting season for your chance of success.